hpi-swa-lab/squeak-tracedebugger/docs/re22/product-visions.md

 - decompose state

-  - interactive substates (explorer items, list items, form sections)
+  - interactive substates (explorer items ⭐, list items, form sections)
-  - spawn new history explorer for substate
+  - spawn new history explorer for substate ⭐
-  - step to next or previous change of substate
+  - step to next or previous change of substate ⭐
-  - blame: attach tooltips to substate to indicate their latest changing context frame
+  - blame: attach tooltips to substate to indicate their latest changing context frame ⭐
     - or select substate and highlight relevant contexts (slicing)
   - or highlight changes from latest step